PikachuPenial/Titanmod/PATCHNOTES.md

 - Removed motion blur that would be triggered while sliding

+- New HUD icons for the grappling hook and the grenade

 - Adjusted visibility of the exit button across menus

 - Adjusted various calling card names and descriptions